ochrons/scalajs-spa-tutorial/README.md

 }
 ```

-Note how serving source files it only enabled in development builds.
+Note how serving source files is only enabled in development builds.
 As the server is running in the `jvm` directory, the relative path `../` will point
 to the directory directly above it, which will allow access to the source file under `js/src`.
 If your project configuration is different, you may
 need to change this.